hllorens/afan-app/README.md

 Installation (app)
 ========

-**Cordova** create new project,
-E.g., `cordova create cole com.cognitionis.cole "da da da to be overwritten"`
+**Cordova**:
+create new project in $HOME called **afanapp** which will generate that folder.
+`cd $HOME`
+`cordova create afanapp "com.cognitionis.afanapp" "CoLE: Discriminación Auditiva y Visual, Memoria y Ritmo"`
+  Note: it could have been cole instead of afanapp

+Copy from this repo into the afanapp/ folder:
+- `config.xml` (or adapt the default one)
+- `res/` folder (for icons)

 add platform android and/or ios
 E.g., `cordova platform add android`

-Copy:
-- config.xml (or adapt the default one)
-- res folder (for icons)

 Completely overwrite the www folder
    Uncomment the cordova.js part in index.html